icons8/lunacy-docs/docs/tools_new.md

 ## Hotspot tool

-Use the **Hotspot tool** to create hotspot zones when designing prototypes. **Hotspot zones** are interactive areas on your designs that you can set to lead to another frame in order to build prototypes.
+Use the **Hotspot tool** to create hotspot zones when designing prototypes.
+With hotspots, you can make any part of your design interactive, as well as expand the interactive area for small elements, making them easier to press.

 To **add a hotspot**: